 that same name, so we should avoid shadowing user names at all

-Begin your work on this part by writing two tests that demonstrate these
+Begin your work on this part by writing three tests that demonstrate these

 careful when you write the test for the first problem: it should